cerensenol/DSA-210-Project/README.md

 For each hypothesis, their R² (coefficient of determination) values were used to evaluate explanatory power.

 ## Visualizations

+### Correlation Heatmap
+Shows the relationship between mental illness, drug use, service access, and crime.

 ## Key Findings